Tuma (cheese)

-Tuma or Toma is a stage in the production of Pecorino cheese, which comes before adding salt and maturation.
+Tuma or Toma is a stage in the production of Pecorino cheese, which comes before salting and maturation.
 By extension, it also indicates cheese that is consumed or commercialized at this stage of production.

-In a broader sense, it can be referred to fresh cheese made of ewe's milk, cow's milk or a mixture.
-Originally Tuma was only made from ewe's milk, but nowadays the usage in combination with cow's milk is generally accepted.
+In a broader sense, it can refer to fresh cheese made of ewe's milk, cow's milk or a mixture.
+Originally Tuma was only made from ewe's milk, but nowadays the usage of cow's milk is generally accepted.

 The four stages of maturation of the Pecorino cheese are: